H3NL3Y/good-adventure/README.md

 >

 #### TODO:

-1. Create and establish TinyDB
-2. Create routes  - Build API or web endpoints
-3. Build frontend - Connect user interface
+1. Build frontend - Connect user interface
-4. Add authentication - Secure your app
-5. Test - Ensure reliability
+2. Esthablish a better review system.

 >
+#### Completed:
+1. Created and using TinyDB to store data.
+2. Created basic login and registration for users.